lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Example: X.509 certificates can be identified by a hash value using the 'x5t' parameter:

 * ID_CRED_x = { 34 : COSE_CertHash }, for x = I or R,

-Example: CWT, CCS credentials can be identified by a key identifier using the 'kid' parameter:
+Example: CWT or CCS can be identified by a key identifier using the 'kid' parameter:

 * ID_CRED_x = { 4 : key_id_x }, where key_id_x : kid, for x = I or R.